Routine Vision Coverage

 The voluntary vision plans administered by Community Eye Care are employee-paid, with fees handled through payroll deduction.
 Many clients opt to place the CEC vision benefit under their Section 125 Plan so that employees can enjoy a pre-tax advantage.
 Self-funded options are also available.

-Note that CEC has no minimum requirement for employer size and no minimum level of participation within each employer group.
+Note that CEC has no minimum level of participation within each employer group.

 Regular eye examinations and accurate eyewear prescriptions benefit health in a variety of ways.
 The clarity of sight afforded by proper glasses or contact lenses reduces eyestrain, blurred vision, computer-related fatigue and headaches.
 As a result, efficiency and job productivity are enhanced.